 Former Rochester newscaster Norma Holland ‘97 gave the commencement address and urged graduates to overcome any fears they have about failure.
 “Embrace fear.
 Use it to your advantage,” said Holland, who currently serves as the director of public relations and engagement in the Office of Equity and Inclusion at the University of Rochester School of Medicine and Dentistry.

-Author and former New York Times science reporter Dava Sobel recieved an honorary doctorate of humane letters
+Author and former New York Times science reporter Dava Sobel received an honorary doctorate of humane letters

 The senior orator this year was Yamna S. Ismail ‘21, a biology major from Pittsford, NY.